szorfein/ansible-collection-privacy/roles/os/README.md

 + Anonymize the unique machine ID identifier.
 + Use generic value for identifiers like hostname=host, timezone=utc, etc...
-+ Spoof the MAC address on all interfaces using macchanger.
++ Spoof the MAC address on all interfaces using macchanger with systemd or udev.

 Requirements
 ------------